Raiden IV

-Raiden IV (雷電IV, Raiden Fō) is a 2007 vertical scrolling shooting video game developed by MOSS.
-It was first released in the arcades in Japan.
-A home conversion was produced for Xbox 360 in 2008.
+Raiden IV (雷電IV, Raiden Fō) is a vertically scrolling shooter developed by MOSS and released as an arcade video game in Japan in 2007.
+A home conversion was published for Xbox 360 in 2008.
 An updated arcade version was later released for Taito's NESiCAxLive digital distribution platform.
-Two more versions featuring new content were released: Raiden IV: OverKill for PlayStation 3 and Windows, and Raiden IV x MIKADO remix for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.
+Two more versions with new content were released: Raiden IV: OverKill for PlayStation 3 and Windows, and Raiden IV x MIKADO remix for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

 Gameplay

 The gameplay of Raiden IV is similar to the previous games.
 In each stage of increasing difficulty, players maneuver their fighter craft, engaging various enemies and avoiding their attacks.
 The Flash Shot mechanic, first introduced in Raiden III, returns in this game.
 Collectible items include weapon upgrade icons, bombs to cancel enemy attacks and deal damage to enemies over a large area, and score items such as medals and fairies.